Close Search

 $2.50

 The New Hampshire moose hunt application period is open, and the application and information booklet can be found at www.wildlife.state.nh.us/hunting/moose.html.
-Your application must be postmarked or submitted online by midnight (ET) on May 30, 2025.
-Anyone who obtained a moose permit in 2022, 2023, or 2024 is not eligible to apply for a permit or accrue a bonus point in 2025.
-The moose drawing will be held at 9 a.m. on June 20, 2025.
+Your application must be postmarked or submitted online by midnight (EDT) on May 29, 2026.
+Anyone who obtained a moose permit in 2023, 2024, or 2025 is not eligible to apply for a permit or accrue a bonus point in 2026.
+The moose drawing will be held at 9:00 a.m. on June 19, 2026.
 Only successful applicants will be notified.
-Results of the drawing will be posted at www.huntnh.com on the lottery day.
+Results of the drawing will be posted at www.huntnh.com on lottery day.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!